fluid-dev/hexo-fluid-docs/docs/en/example/README.md

 2. Install fluid theme

-Download [the latest release](https://github.com/fluid-dev/hexo-theme-fluid/releases)and unzip it in the themes directory, rename it fluid, then set it as follows in blog `_config.yml`:
+Download [the latest release](https://github.com/fluid-dev/hexo-theme-fluid/releases)and unzip it in the theme directory, rename it fluid, then set it as follows in blog `_config.yml`:

 ```yml
 # Extensions